Enjoy whole foods

 Real bread contains all the vitamins, minerals and fatty acids of the whole-grain; there is no separation of the three streams of bran, germ and endosperm.

-However millers are allowed by international law to remove forty-percent of the goodies and still call it whole meal.
+However millers are allowed by international law to remove forty-percent of the goodies and still label it as "wholemeal."
 It's a big fat lie.

 True wholemeal from a Hawo grinder.

-This wholemeal is quite different to anything you can buy.
+This meal is quite different to anything you can buy.
 And the bread made from it unbelievably wholesome and tasty.
 Having enjoyed artisan bread you'll never go back to the commercial loaf.

 Bread machine loaf.